The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 Assumptions made for these findings include:

-1. Esprit generation rate of party members is 20% to generate 10 Esprit per weaponskill or spell and DNC’s self esprit generation rate is 30%.
+1. Esprit generation rate of party members is 20% to generate 10 Esprit per weaponskill or spell and DNC’s self Esprit generation rate is 30%.
 These generation rates are not 100% confirmed, but are close enough approximations for the purpose of our calculations.
 2. Auto attacks were not factored into the potencies under these buffs, but would presumably factor in a small gain for the rotations that align Devilment with the Technical Finish cast over the ones that delay Devilment due to multiplicative gains for stacking these buffs.
 3. Esprit generation in the simulations was assumed to be consistent through the Technical Finish window.
 For example, in a case where 160 Esprit was generated over the course of a Technical Finish window, it was simulated assuming 20 esprit generated per GCD.
 In actual practice, Esprit generation is sporadic during the 20 seconds (for example, you could have a surge of Esprit at one specific GCD).
 When considering how this affects comparing these rotations, the rotations which are better able to use more Saber Dances without losing procs tend to be the ones less likely to overcap Esprit.
-4. These indings don’t factor in any other raid buffs, but the assumption is that the more raid buffs you have during this window will widen the difference between what these rotations are predicting due to multiplicative gains of stacking these raid buffs with your Devilment / Technical Finish.
+4. These findings don’t factor in any other raid buffs, but the assumption is that the more raid buffs you have during this window will widen the difference between what these rotations are predicting due to multiplicative gains of stacking these raid buffs with your Devilment / Technical Finish.
 5. These rotations are only looking at the DNC’s rotation, and not what their Dance Partner is doing during this time.
 However, in a vacuum, Devilment’s best placement for your Dance Partner is on the oGCD after Technical Finish due to the multiplicative gains they would have from both buffs for the entirety of their durations.
 6. When comparing these rotations, we are only looking at situations where the DNC is not entering the Technical Finish window with a GCD proc or a combo’d Fountain for ease of comparison of rotations.